rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 granting an inheritance to those who love me, and filling their treasuries. ^0821

-The Lord possessed me at the beginning of his work, the first of his acts of old. ^0822
+"The LORD possessed me at the beginning of his work, the first of his acts of old. ^0822

 Ages ago I was set up, at the first, before the beginning of the earth. ^0823